shavitush/bhoptimer/README.md

 - [ ] Create tables. (`mappoints`, `playerpoints`)
 - [ ] Allow RCON admins to set ideal points for map and time for the default style.
 - [ ] Implement an algorithm that will calculate points for the map, will also take the time and style into account.
 Add a +25% bonus if the time is equal or better than the ideal one.
 - [ ] Use a weighting system for points calculation.
-The highest ranked time will be weigted 100% and worse times will be weighted as 5% less each time.
+The highest ranked time will be weighted 100% and worse times will be weighted as 5% less each time.
 - [ ] Calculate points and rank for players once they connect to the server.
 - [ ] Add `sm_top` that will show the top X players, sort by points.
 - [ ] Add natives. `float Shavit_GetPoints(int client)` `int Shavit_GetRank()` `void Shavit_GetMapPoints(float &points, float &idealtime)`